29 Dec How to Pirate a Vinyl Record The Hard Way

-Here's one of our most fun projects to date!
+Here’s one of the most fun projects to date!
 Obviously pirating and duplicating any copyrighted material is prohibited but in the spirit of making and experimentation this was a fun project.

 Step 2: Making the Mold